pamosima/meraki-ansible-plugin/README.md

 ## Use Case Description

 This plugin offers a comprehensive solution for automating device provisioning and VLAN configuration for Cisco Catalyst switches, thereby optimizing network management operations.
-Leveraging Ansible playbooks, it provides a seamless approach to modify VLAN configurations for Catalyst Switches monitored within the Meraki Dashboard.
+Leveraging Ansible playbooks and utilizing Ansible Vault for securely storing credentials, it provides a seamless approach to modify VLAN configurations for Catalyst Switches monitored within the Meraki Dashboard.
+Additionally, it enables dynamic inventory retrieval directly from the Meraki Dashboard, ensuring that your Ansible playbooks have up-to-date device information.

 ![Get Dynamic Inventory from Meraki Dashboard for Ansible](img/MerakiAnsibleDemo.gif)